irfunny70/web_scraper-/README.md

 # web_scraper-
-this is the recent web scraper i made still need some touch up
-\n what can i do to make it better
+this is the recent web scraper i made still need some touch up.what can i do to make it better